 This post started out as something completely different.
 The real story is possibly more interesting than I originally imagined.

 There was a suspect.
 He also committed suicide in July 1986.
 It seems that the investigation came to a standstill after his death.
 Why couldn’t they find anything to clear his name or officially name him as the culprit?

-I think that this case is cold because the police didn’t follow up with evidence against the suspect or anyone else.
-Unfortunately, the police gave up after the suspect’s suicide and now the case is cold.
+Unfortunately, the police hit a wall after the suspect’s suicide and now the case is cold.
+Why didn’t they follow up?
 Amanda and Carolyn’s cases are on the Ohio Attorney General’s list of open homicides.

 The homicides also happened before DNA was used to solve criminal investigations.

 The cases of Amanda and Carolyn Adams need a fresh set of eyes.
 Someone could look at whatever trace evidence is available.
 If there was any DNA, then the police could finally solve this mystery after 32 years.

 The family of a little girl and her mother deserve whatever closure that solving the investigation can bring.

 You’re right the case should be re-opened and followed up.